santosomar/arduinoTempHumidity/README.md

 ## My Example and Output
 Once you have installed the SimpleDHT library, use my code (examples/santosomar.ino)

-> Remark: Don't configure it to do more than 1 Hz sampling rate (once every second), if not you will get errors.
+> Important: Don't configure it to do more than 1 Hz sampling rate (once every second), if not you will get errors.
 In my example I am using 1500 (1.5 seconds).

 Open the Serial Window of Arduino IDE.
 The output should look like this: